Placement Planning, Placement Support and Disruption Meetings

 Where the proposed placement has the effect of disrupting the arrangements made for the child's education and training - see Education of Children with a Social Worker, Looked After and Previously Looked After Children Procedure.

 Where the proposed placement is out of area, see Out of Area Placements Procedure.

 The chairperson should also ensure that the child, parent(s) and others who have been asked to contribute understand the purpose of the meeting, how it will be conducted and are given the opportunity to put their views and suggestions.

-If there are concerns about the suitability of the placement, consideration should be given to the following:
+If children are not settling into their placement, or if there are concerns about the suitability of the placement, consideration should be given to the following:

 - Whether it is possible to sustain the placement until the next Looked After Review by, for example, providing additional support to the placement;